Geta/geta-optimizely-productfeed/README.md

 * Loaded commerce catalog data will be mapped to `MyCommerceProductRecord` class.
 * `EntityMapper` will be used to do this mapping.
 * `FashionProductAvailabilityEnricher` will be used to process each `MyCommerceProductRecord` and set SKU availability by some criteria.
+* `GoogleXmlFilter` filter will be used for each entity to decide whether particular entity should be included in the feed.
 * Google Xml product feed entities will be generated using `GoogleXmlConverter` class.
 * Feed data will be stored in MSSQL database under `"EPiServerDB"` connection string.
 * Google Xml product feed will be mounted to `/google-feed` URL.